-The analysis and design of multi-hop wireless networks has been the subject of considerable interest.
-There exists a considerable body of work on the general problems of routing, channel allocation, power management, scheduling and flow control.
-Much of this work is either in the context of general mathematical optimization frameworks and/or relates to "clean slate" design.
-With regard to the literature concerned specifically with 802.11-based multi-hop networks, much of the published work has focused on issues such as routing and interference management (e.g. see [6], [7], [8], [9] and references therein) and changes to the 802.11 MAC to enhance performance (e.g. see [10], [11], [12] and references therein).
+references) and changes to the 802.11 MAC to enhance performance (e.g. see [8], [9], [10] and references).
 Analytic modeling of the throughput performance of the 802.11 CSMA/CA MAC in a multi-hop context has received relatively little attention.
-In [13] the feasibility of routing traffic through a multi-hop Aloha network using a model with certain saturation assumptions.
-Sun et al. [14] consider the use of a single-hop saturated throughput model to support adaptive routing in multi-hop networks.
-Gao et al. [15] focus on the saturated modeling of hidden node behavior in path and grid topologies.
-Wang et al. [16] consider a simplified throughput model in a random Poisson topology with saturated nodes.
-Barowski et al. [17], [18] consider a finite load model of 802.11 in the context of single hop networks; the authors comment that the model is only valid for light loads (where achieved throughput is close to the offered load).
-The authors briefly mention that this work can be extended to multihop networks by specifying the offered load on a node and including a complex queueing component in the model but the resulting model is not predictive (the offered relay load needs to be pre-specified at each node) and no analysis is presented.
+Sun et al. [11] consider the use of a singlehop saturated throughput model to support adaptive routing in multi-hop networks.
+Gao et al. [12] focus on the saturated modeling of hidden node behavior in path and grid topologies.
+Wang et al. [13] consider a simplified throughput model in a random Poisson topology with saturated nodes.
+Barowski et al. [14], [15] consider a finite load model of 802.11 in the context of single hop networks; the authors comment that the model is only for valid light loads (where achieved throughput is close to the offered load).
+The authors briefly mention that this work can be extended to multi-hop networks by specifying the offered load on a node and including a complex queueing component in the model but the resulting model is not predictive (the offered relay load needs to be pre-specified at each node) and no analysis is presented.